-High security centres provide for the management of adult prisoners held in 10 high security correctional centres (eight government and two private) across Queensland.
+High security centres provide for the management of adult prisoners held in 11 high security correctional centres (nine government and two private) across Queensland.

 These centres have a secure perimeter to ensure containment.
 Approximately 90 per cent of the State's incarcerated prisoners are held in these centres.
 Prisoners are managed according to their assessed security classification and particular needs with the provision of opportunities for rehabilitation through participation in education, work, vocational training, and programs designed to address offending behaviour.

 Low security centres differ from high security in that there is less reliance on physical containment.
 To be placed in open custody, prisoners require a low security classification and an assessment as part of their sentence management as to their suitability.